charmoniumQ/PROBE/docs/benchmark_suite/README.md

 \end{center}
 \end{table}

-Table @Tbl:benchmark-results shows the aggregated performance of our implemented benchmarks in our implemented provenance collectors.
+@Tbl:benchmark-results shows the aggregated performance of our implemented benchmarks in our implemented provenance collectors.
 From this, we observe:

 - Although SPLASH-3 CPU-oriented benchmarks contain mostly CPU-bound tasks, they often need to load data from a file, which does invoke the I/O subsystem.